dsestero/jboss/README.markdown

 * a script to zip and delete old logs in `/var/jboss/server/[instance_name]` folder is installed in `/home/jboss/bin` and scheduled as a cron job of the jboss user;
 * a script to ease the management of JBoss services is installed in `/usr/local/bin`;
 * JBoss-4 and JBoss-5 instances will include the installation of Java-6 while Jboss-7 and WildFly-8 instances will include the installation of Java-7.
+* if WildFly-8 instances are installed on a node then a symbolic link `/opt/jboss-8` is created to one of them in order to have the possibility to access the scripts in the WildFly `bin` directory on a standard path (e.g. to access jboss-cli.sh in postconfig manifests).

 If PuppetDB is installed the module exports two kind of resources: